n0-computer/iroh-blobs/README.md

 # iroh-blobs

+**NOTE: this version of iroh-blobs is not yet considered production quality.
+For now, if you need production quality, use iroh-blobs 0.35**

 This crate provides blob and blob sequence transfer support for iroh.
 It implements a simple request-response protocol based on BLAKE3 verified streaming.

 A request describes data in terms of BLAKE3 hashes and byte ranges.
 It is possible to request blobs or ranges of blobs, as well as entire sequences of blobs in one request.